Joinder of Pension Guide

-The joinder of pension may be required when filing for divorce.
-Pensions are often one of the most significant assets to be divided in a divorce action.
-Should you or your spouses pension not be joined, you may have to return to court to execute a joinder of pension.
-This guide is a manual which discusses how California community property division law provides certain mechanisms for dividing investment accounts, retirement accounts, and pension plans.
-The focus of the Joinder of Pension Guide is on the division of pension retirement assets in divorce and legal separation cases the State of California.
-Be aware that dealing with complex issues of dividing pension and other defined-benefit plan retirement assets in divorce cases may be overwhelming and that you may want to consult with an attorney before taking legal action.
+This guide discusses how California community property law provides certain mechanisms for dividing investment accounts, retirement accounts, and pension plans.
+The focus of the Joinder of Pension Guide is on the division of pension retirement assets in divorce and legal separation cases in the State of California.
+Be aware that dealing with complex issues of dividing a pension and other defined-benefit plan retirement assets in divorce cases may be overwhelming.
+You may want to consult with an attorney before taking legal action.
 This Joinder of Pension Guide page is intended to provide a basic understanding of what you, a divorcing litigant, should know about how the a California Superior court will handle the division of a defined benefit asset in your divorce.

 Understanding Pensions and Defined Benefit Plans